 Dominican Republic Coffee

-In the street you can buy it from vendors carrying little plastic, thimble sized cups with sugar already added.
+In the street you can buy coffee from vendors carrying little plastic, thimble-sized cups with sugar usually already added.
 If you do not like sugar in your coffee then you will be shocked with your first taste.
-But try it, it does taste wonderful and will give you back the bounce back in your walk you lost while walking in the hot Caribbean sun.
+Give it a try.
+It does taste wonderful and will give you back the bounce in your walk you lost while strolling in the hot Caribbean sun.

 COFFEE MAKING TIPS an article written by © Michael Spencer 2003